devopsmakers/docker-django-ca/README.md

 Django CA Running in a Docker Container

-Please ensure you read the docs for the django-ca project: https://github.com/mathiasertl/django-ca http://django-ca.readthedocs.io/
+Please ensure you read the docs for the django-ca project:

+https://github.com/mathiasertl/django-ca

+http://django-ca.readthedocs.io/

 > This is in no way a production ready container'd solution!
 > It is intended purely for the purposes of testing and PoC of Django CA.
 > It is configured to use sqlite (non-persistent) and, by default, all
-> state (certs, cas...) will be lost on container destruction.
+> state (certs, CA's...) will be lost on container destruction.

 ## Usage